Worship With Us Online! Join us now in worship online!

 Jeremiah’s Letter – January 21

 The mission of Jeremiah’s Letter is to bring congregations together from the greater Dayton community so that together they can enhance the daily lives of individuals and families of the inner-city who find themselves in need.
 To help support the works of Jeremiah’s Letter, Good Shepherd will be collecting bath and bedroom linens, personal hygiene products, canned foods and cleaning/laundry supplies.

 Are you a member and want to serve at GSLC?

 Well becoming a Commissioner is a great way to be involved in the day to day ministries at Good Shepherd.
-We are looking for several commissioners to take over on October 1, 2023.
 Specifically, we are looking for a Finance and Administration Commissioner, a Parish Life & Response Commissioner, and a Worship & Celebration Commissioner.
 If you have any questions about these positions feel free to talk with Pr Jamie, Roger Bauser, or the current commissioner serving in that position.
 This is a great way to get involved as GSLC continues to carry out its mission to the community and the world.

 SUNDAY MORNING ADULT BIBLE STUDY

 This study will resume in January 2024.